prakharmrsl/easypcceo.github.io/pages/crypto-mining/ethereum-hardware/r9-295-x2-review.md

 ## Radeon R9 295X2 Mining Profitability & Payback Period

 As stated previously, you'll generate around $226 annually with this GPU.
-While mining Ethereum is profitable, it's still nowhere close to the profitability seen with [Dash mining](/crypto-mining/dash-hardware/).
+The Radeon R9 295X2 has a payback period of just over two years.
+While mining Ethereum is profitable, it's still nowhere near the profitability seen with [Dash mining](/crypto-mining/dash-hardware/).

 For example, the [Antminer D3](/crypto-mining/dash-hardware/antminer-d3-review/) generates yearly returns of over $800.
 It's definitely worth the time to check it out!